bytemaster/bytemaster.github.io/_posts/2015-12-31-Mutual-Aid-Society.md

 Each month you publicly commit funds to be given to other members of your society.
-These funds are held in a Smart Contract that will only allow them to be given to other members of your society with net approval by a large minority (3%) of the society.
+These funds are held in a Smart Contract that will only allow them to be given to other members of your society with net approval by a small minority (1%) of the society.

 When a member experiences an unexpected burden they request help from their society.
 Members of the society will then vote to approve or reject the request.
 If the request